‘A combative, versatile midfielder…’

 With eight seasons’ experience at Elland Road under his belt, Phillips’ career has been one of constant upward trajectory.

-His inaugural season playing in the Premier League saw Phillips further hone his tactical awareness and adaptability as he went from strength to strength, along the way chalking up his 200th appearance for Leeds.
+His inaugural season playing in the Premier League saw Phillips further hone his tactical awareness and adaptability as he went from strength to strength, chalking up his 200th appearance for Leeds along the way.

 After helping Leeds finish ninth on their return to the topflight, Phillips then further reaffirmed his quality in the summer of 2021 by starting every game as England reached the final of Euro 2020.

-Indeed, such was his impact for the Three Lions, he was voted as voted the 2020-21 BT England men’s player of the year beating Mason Mount and new City team-mate Raheem Sterling to the honour.
+Indeed, such was his impact for the Three Lions, he was voted the 2020/21 BT England men’s player of the year beating Mason Mount and Raheem Sterling to the honour.

 Though the 2021/22 season proved a more challenging affair for Leeds, Phillips continued to impress before his campaign was interrupted by a hamstring injury which side-lined him for almost four months, though he returned in the spring to help the Yorkshire side preserve their top flight status.